|Photo: Steven Depolo (Flickr) |

 EMILY: Autism Women’s Network (I am a moderator for the Facebook page and am project coordinating a forthcoming anthology with them) is something I see becoming a really great community that talks about a comprehensive range of issues affecting autistic girls and women.
 But in a lot of ways, there’s just no substitute for having a friend close by who’s really on the same wavelength as you.
 The best thing is when being around another person is just effortless.

-PATRICIA: I follow Amythest Schaber on YouTube -- she's great!
-And Sparrow Rose Jones of Unstrange Mind is a treasure .
+PATRICIA: I follow Amythest Schaber on YouTube -- they're great!
+And Maxfield Sparrow (formerly Sparrow Rose Jones) of Unstrange Mind is a treasure .
 I've gotten a lot from Judy Endow and Samantha Craft.
 I also hand this link out to girls who come to me: http://everydayaspergers.com/2012/03/31/day-62-females-with-aspergers-syndrome-nonofficial-checklist/